-Another excellent budget-friendly option from Audio Technica is their At95e model, which gives you precision in both the construction and the sound for less than $50.
+Another excellent budget-friendly option from Audio Technica is their At95e model, which gives you precision in both the construction and the sound.
 It uses a half-inch standard mount and an elliptical diamond stylus for exceptional clarity and authenticity in the sound reproduction.
 The frequency response range of 20Hz to 20 kHz is as high as you’ll find even with higher-priced cartridges, and you’ll be absolutely floored by the level of detail this cartridge is capable of producing.
 It comes with all the necessary mounting hardware included, making it easy to install on your turntable, while the included stylus guard will help keep the cartridge protected from dust and damage.
-The listening experience you can get out of this cartridge makes it one of the best phono cartridges under $100 period.
+The listening experience you can get out of this cartridge makes it one of the best budget phono cartridges around.

 The Best Phono Cartridge Under 100 Bucks — Inner Workings

 There are two main types of cartridge, in terms of where they get their power: moving magnet (MM) and moving coil (MC).
 Moving coil designs are made with a newer technology that’s a bit more advanced.
 High quality moving coil cartridges can get more sound accuracy and detail than moving magnet designs, but because they’re more intricate are also more expensive.
 Moving magnet designs tend to be a better value.